April in the rhythm of TCM: Kickstart your spring energy and new beginning

 1. Diet in harmony with April according to TCM

 April's diet should be lighter, simpler, and less burdensome.
-It's ideal to lighten your meals and include what's currently growing.
+It's ideal to lighten the menu and include what's currently growing.

-Green vegetables and spring herbs - spinach, rocket, lamb's lettuce, kale, broccoli, celery, chives, or parsley.
+Green vegetables and spring herbs- spinach, rocket, lamb's lettuce, kale, broccoli, celery sticks, chives, or parsley.
 Spring herbs like nettle, dandelion, or wild garlic are also typical.
-Adding sprouts and greens to meals naturally aligns with spring energy and freshness.
+Sprouts and greens, which naturally harmonise with spring energy and freshness, are good to add to meals.

 Legumes and cereals - lentils, mung beans, peas, rice, spelt, quinoa, or buckwheat